Good, Better and Best: How to Navigate Your Grocery Store

 You might be a little shocked at your grocery bill the first few times you shop, but in the long run, it’s worth it.
 If you can fill your cart with items from these three essential categories, you will be off to a great start for eating healthier and feeling better.

 Feel like you need more help?
 Cutting sugar out of your diet is a vital step towards better health, but often it's hard to know what sugar is in since it hides behind so many ingredient names.
-Check out my FREE 4 Types of Sugar Guide
+Feel confident in your food choices again—book your free Health Discovery Session

 Heidi Toy Functional Medicine Blog